avhhust/identity-provider/README.md

-# Identity and Access Management system
+## Identity Provider

-### Built with Spring Authorization Server and React.js (UI)
+Built with Spring Authorization Server and React.js (UI) for use in OAuth2